36 Hours in Nantes

 Leica SL2-S, Voigtländer Nokton 28mm f/1.5

-Nantes is the sixth largest city in France and is more laid back than Paris.
-And yet it offers plenty for a quick visit.
-We ended up in Nantes almost by chance, as this was where we were catching a flight to our next destination.
-Taormina, Italy.
+Nantes is the sixth-largest city in France and is more laid-back than Paris.
+Yet it offers plenty for a quick visit.
+We ended up in Nantes almost by chance, as this was where we were catching a flight to our next destination: Taormina, Italy.

-Nantes has countless restaurants or cafés and many other cultural options that we didn’t have time to explore.
-As it is with many travel destinations you only scratch the surface during a short visit.
-We will, however, think back to Nantes with fond memories.
+Nantes has countless restaurants and cafés, and many other cultural options we didn’t have time to explore.
+As with many travel destinations, you only scratch the surface during a short visit.
+However, we will think back to Nantes with fond memories.

 Place Graslin and Théâtre Graslin